 In the past the Saints had made many changes.
 Coaches, personnel, stadiums, uniforms, mascots had all been changed at one time or another.
 Now the man at the top was going to be different.
 Tom Benson bought the team for $70 million after former owner John Mecom Jr., had just had enough.
 Benson’s first order of business was to bring in someone who knew football.
 That someone was Jim Finks.
 As general manager, Finks had built dynasties at Minnesota and assembled a Super Bowl winner in Chicago, and after a falling out between he and Bears owner George Halas, Finks became available.

 Finks began by looking for a replacement for the departed Bum.
 He didn’t have to look far.
 The rival USFL had dissolved and a migration of talent had ensued.
 He tabbed disciplinarian Jim Mora to be head coach.
 Mora had no experience in the NFL, but had coached the Philadelphia Stars in the USFL.
 Both the Philadelphia Eagles and St. Louis Cardinals were courting Mora, but Finks got him.
 Mora began to instill a sense of discipline had that had yet to be experienced in New Orleans.
 His “Coulda, Woulda, Shoulda” speech after a close loss to San Francisco in 1987, will always be engraved in Saints History.

 With their first ever playoff appearance in 1987, the Saints had emerged as contender in the NFL.
 This team that had 4 playoff appearances between 1987 and 1992 and a Western Division title in 1991.
 They were no longer the losers of the 1970s.
 They proved they could compete in the NFL.
 And this success can be attributed to a tenacious defense that led the league in points surrendered in 1991 and 1992; a defense that led the league in turnovers in 1991, and a defense that had given up 10 or less points in 27 games since 1987– 5 of them being shut outs.

 And at the forefront of this defense was the Dome Patrol.

 As a rookie in 1981, he led the team in sacks with 8.
 He also recorded 125 tackles and 10 passes defensed.
 He either led, or shared the team lead in sacks 6 times as a Saint.
 Twice had games with 4 sacks during his career.
 Against Atlanta in 1986, and Detroit in 1988.
 In 1987, he chalked up three sacks against Cincinnati.
 During his first Pro-Bowl year, in 1983, he had 11 sacks on the year, with three different games with at least two sacks.
 In 1984, his second Pro-Bowl year, he led all NFL linebackers with 12 sacks, had at least 1 sack in 10 different games, 16 passes defensed on the year and 4 fumble recoveries.
 Against the Rams,he had 11 solo tackles.
 In 1985, the year of his third Pro-Bowl, Jackson had 3 games with 2 sacks and 11 on the year, 107 tackles and 15 passes defensed.
 In 1986, he had 114 stops (11 in the same Atlanta game where he had 4 sacks), and 6 forced fumbles on the year.
 In 1989, following the accident, he was supposed to miss 4-6 weeks.
 He was out only 2.
 In the third game after his return, against the Jets, he recorded 7 tackles and 2 sacks.
 Against Detroit, in game 13, he had another 2 sacks.

 Following the 1993 season, Rickey’s contract expired in 1993 and he opted to sign on with the San Francisco 49ers.
 He became the starter for their 1994 Super Bowl Championship team.

-Sam Mills.
 Mills had been an All-American at Division II sized Montclair State when he tried out with the Cleveland Browns in 1981.
 After being cut by the Browns, he then tried to find a spot with the Canadian Football League’s Toronto Argonauts and failed to make the team with them.
 He was teaching high school in 1982 when he made the roster of Jim Mora’s Philadelphia Stars of the USFL.
 The Stars made it to the league title game three times while winning the championship twice.
 Mills was the leading tackler in each of those three years.
 When Mora took over the Saints, Mills was immediately brought on board in 1986.
 By week 4, Mills was the starting linebacker and would hold that position until 1994.
 At 5 foot, 9 inches, Sam Mills was one of the shortest men to ever star at linebacker in the NFL.
 Proving that big things can come in small packages, Mills was named to 5 Pro Bowls as a Saints.
 He also led the team in tackles in 1989.

 In 1995, Mills left the Dome Patrol and joined the expansion Carolina Panthers and intercepted the pass that set up the Panthers’ first-ever win against the Jets.
 The teams leading tackler in 1995 and 1996, he made the Pro-Bowl in 1996.
 After retiring after the 1996 season, he continued as a coach with the Panthers’ organization and is currently the only member of the Panthers Hall of Fame.
 In 2003, Sam was diagnosed with intestinal cancer and continued to coach for the Panthers until he passed away in April of 2005.

 A 3rd round draft pick in 1986 from Georgia Tech, Pat Swilling had 15 sacks his senior season playing defensive end.
 His rookie season was uneventful as he played mostly on special teams.

 By his second season, he earned the starting right outside linebacker spot, leading the team with 10.5 sacks.
 In 1988, he had a three-sack day and forced 2 fumbles against the Giants.
 In 1989 he made the Pro Bowl while setting a new team record of 16.5 sacks on the season.
 That year he had 2 consecutive 3 sack games, against the Rams and Falcons.
 In 1991 he led the league with 17 sacks and was named NFL Defensive player of the year.

 After the 1992 season, Swilling was traded to Detroit.
 It was with that pick that Willie Roaf was drafted.
 After 2 seasons in Detroit, Swilling played 3 in Oakland before retiring in 1999 after 12 years in the NFL.